 As described above, our Preschool Program is a discreet program for children aged four and five, while our Pre-Ensembles are heterogenous classes for older beginners and our Beginning Ensembles are homogenous classes for students in the early stages of study.
 Each level of Beginning Ensemble on each instrument is clearly specified based on demonstrable skills and level of repertoire.
 The number of discreet ensembles between beginning level and orchestral participation varies by instrument, and the exact criteria for any given level may change from one semester to the next.
 Students who have mastered the skills necessary to perform at approximately a mid-Suzuki Book 2 level (see exact requirements here) can join our Elementary Orchestra, the first level of our orchestras.
 Currently, we have four orchestras: Elementary, Intermediate, Advanced, and Chamber.
 Students also participate in our Musicianship sequence, classes that cover such topics as music reading, music theory, ear training, improvisation, and music history, among others.
 Students who have progressed through this sequence participate in elective classes, a set of courses designed by our faculty that allows students to learn from our teachers’ specific strengths and areas of expertise.

 The Guitar Project emphasizes expressive music-making from the very first notes while teaching all of the essential technical and musical skills for first-rate musicianship on the classical guitar.
-Directed by guitarist and educator Dr. Matthew Hinsley, the program is taught by graduate students in the classical guitar program at UT which is extremely highly regarded world-wide.
+The program is taught by graduate students in the classical guitar program at UT, which is highly regarded world-wide.
 The Guitar Project waiting list will be kept by the String Project office, but decisions regarding enrollment and admissions will be handled by the Guitar Project Director and faculty.
-Specific enquiries about the guitar program, curriculum, and applications should be directed to Dr. Hinsley.

 String Project Students participate in two gala concerts a year, one at the end of each semester.
 In addition, our Chamber Orchestra students may compete in an annual concerto competition, while full-time students all play in studio recitals and have the opportunity to audition for the annual Honors Recital.
 Past special events have included our annual Alternative Styles Festival and performances of String Project orchestras at the Texas Music Educators Association conference in San Antonio.